ak--47/mixpanel-import/README.md

 This module is designed for streaming large amounts of event or object data to Mixpanel from a node.js environment.
 It implements the  [`/import`](https://developer.mixpanel.com/reference/events#import-events),  [`/engage`](https://developer.mixpanel.com/reference/profile-set), and [`/groups`](https://developer.mixpanel.com/reference/group-set-property) APIs by streaming JSON files that are compliant with Mixpanel's [data model](https://developer.mixpanel.com/docs/data-structure-deep-dive).

-This utility is particularly useful for running one-time backfills or streaming data into Mixpanel from cloud-based data pipelines where RETL is not available.
+This utility is particularly useful for running one-time backfills, streaming larget sets of data into Mixpanel from cloud-based data pipelines where RETL is not available.

 ## tldr;